-We hold our federal, state, and local elected officials accountable by endorsing and working for candidates who are true climate champions.
-Between elections, we monitor the actions of the people who represent us on Bay Area city councils, county boards of supervisors, and in Sacramento.
+We hold our federal, state, and local elected officials accountable by endorsing and supporting candidates who are true climate champions.
+Between elections, we actively monitor the actions of those representing us on Bay Area city councils, county boards of supervisors, and in Sacramento.

-The impact of our work is multiplied by the fact that the Bay Area, California, and the US are seen as leaders on climate, enacting laws and setting standards that others either adopt directly, or seek to match or exceed in their own laws, regulations, and actions.
+Our impact extends beyond the region, as the Bay Area, California, and the U.S. serve as climate leaders—enacting laws and setting standards that others look to, adopt, or strive to surpass in their own policies and actions.

 The key is electing the right people – then staying on the case to make sure they continue to show up as the right people, from one election to the next.

-To get, and keep, the right people in office, we work with:
+To ensure the right people are elected and stay in office, we work with:

-Elected officials serve as the “farm team” for the next level of government and appointed positions.
-Electing the right city councilperson or Board of Supervisors member today, can have an impact for many years.
+Elected officials serve as the “farm team” for next level government roles and appointed positions.
+Electing the right city councilperson or Board of Supervisors member today can create lasting impact for years to come.

 Our work is simple, arduous, fun and, when we can help make the right things happen, very exciting.